• Skip to main content

 Not everyone has memories of climbing Mayan ruins and women grinding spices on a metate.

-I didn’t realize the impact of living in Southern Mexico had on me until years later.
-The colors, the flavors, the smells, THE FOOD!!!
-All of it changed me.
+I didn’t realize the impact Southern Mexico had on me until years later.
+The colors, the flavors, the smells, and especially the food!

-This dish is straight from the heart of Southern Mexico.
+This dish is straight from the heart of Yucatan in Southern Mexico.

 Table of Contents